localnerve/react-pwa-reference/src/application/client/styles/README.md

 # Client Styles Explanation

 All styles here are complied and produce public styles resources.
-Styles breakdown into three groups:
+Styles breakdown into two groups:

 * Inline styles